-You can indicate that less personal data should be processed, for example if you feel that too much personal data is being processed.
+You can indicate that it is sufficient to process less personal data, for example if you think that too much personal data is being processed.

 · Right to file a complaint

 If you wish, you can submit a complaint about the processing of your personal data to the external regulator, the Dutch Data Protection Authority (Dutch DPA).